 Spring is often so warm and pleasant in Minnesota that it seems to flow right into summer.
 This season arrives softly and the long summer days are made even longer by the switch to daylight savings time.

 Family summer vacations are often when we load up the kids and the boats and head to our favorite Minnesota camping spots.
 If camping is not your preference, you can still get out into the same beautiful lake areas with a stay at one of our Minnesota resorts and lodges

 If you have kids, you'll want to check out our recommendations for the top 10 family vacations in Minnesota.

 More facts about summer in Minnesota.

+Fall festivals and celebrations get us our into the autumn beauty.
 When the fall leaves turn golden and red, residents and visitors to our state get out to view the Minnesota autumn scenery We watch the fall color reports and trek to the Lake Superior North Shore for the first look at blazing beauty.
 The color moves gradually south through the state until the Twin Cities are lit with the color and carpeted with colorful falling leaves.
 By mid-October the only fall season color is along the rivers and in the blufflands of southern Minnesota.

 Most of us take one last drive to see the color and to visit apple orchards and pumpkin patches in our autumn paradise.

 The onset of winter in Minnesota does not chase us into the house.
 We love our blazing fireplaces, hot chocolate, and good books but those are not our only winter pleasures.
 When the temperature plunges and the snow falls we get out and play.